DD2480-Group-26/piqueserver-DD2480/report.md

 We also developed a custom coverage tool that works as follows:

 - **Implementation:**
   A Python dictionary is used where branch IDs are keys set to `False` initially.
 When a branch is executed by the tests, its corresponding value is set to `True`.
 After test execution, the tool returns the dictionary, indicating which branches were covered.
+Our tool supports......

 - **Results from Our Tool:**
   - **(`do_move`):** (lines 48-101 in `./piqueserver/core_commands/movement.py`)